ringo/ringojs.org/site/documentation/deployment.md

-The easiest ways to deploy RingoJS web applications are via [Google App Engine] or using the [ringojs-daemon] package on Debian or Ubuntu systems.
+The easiest ways to deploy RingoJS web applications are via [Google App Engine](/documentation/google_appengine) or using the [ringojs-daemon] package on Debian or Ubuntu systems.

 Note that Google App Engine does not currently support all RingoJS APIs, especially asynchronous APIs or those relying on threads.

 ## Google App Engine

 Google App Engine requires some special directory layout for applications to be deployed.
-You can find detailed instructions on the [Google App Engine] wiki page.
+You can find detailed instructions on the [Google App Engine](/documentation/google_appengine) page.

 ## Red Hat OpenShift